betaflight/betaflight.com/docs/wiki/guides/current/FAQ.md

 DEADBAND is only removing stick center value (all channels except throttle) to eliminate stick center jitter and non-returning to exactly 1500. no more, no less.
 Do not use this term for anything else.

-Reading the MutliWii WIKI and even the MultiWii code config.h file will help to understand what these values are.
+Reading the MultiWii WIKI and even the MultiWii code config.h file will help to understand what these values are.
 A link is in the ßF Wiki, FAQ: getting started.

 In CF and ßF the expected stick end point values are set with (I don't know in what versions these came about but were not in the original port of MW to BF code):
 Code: